Hero image

 (0)

 Simple worksheet on two pages covering electrolysis of aluminium for students to fill in.
 Covers the equations at the cathode, anode, redox, why the process is environmentally damaging and why recycling aluminium is a good thing to do.
 There’s also links to recommended YouTube videos from Fuse School and the RSC.
 This plan targets the AQA 9-1 chemistry GCSE course.
 Versions both in colour and black and white.
 This lesson plan is given away for free in order to encourage recycling!
-But if you like it please check out my lesson plan on metallic bonding, my worksheet on AQA solution electrolysis equations and other lesson plans.
+But if you like it please check out my lesson plan on metallic bonding, my worksheet on AQA solution electrolysis equations and on extracting metals using carbon and other lesson plans.
 I also have versions for Edexcel GCSE and Edexcel iGCSE.
 Update: 13/3/24: added clarification that the cathodes are graphite and added a link to a video showing bauxite mining to show the amount of land needed.

 Edexcel aluminium electrolysis worksheet, Edexcel GCSE 9-1 chemistry